McLaren 650S: Chassis

-As with the 650S, the 675LT makes use of single-piece carbon fibre monocell weighing 75 kg, and carbon fibre use in the vehicle is increased in order to further minimise weight and increase rigidity.
+As with the 650S, the 675LT uses a single-piece carbon fibre monocell weighing 75 kg, and carbon fibre use in the vehicle is increased in order to further minimise weight and increase rigidity.

-The 675LT is supplied with new carbon ceramic brake discs to increase braking performance over the 650S.
+The 675LT is fitted with new carbon ceramic brake discs to increase braking performance over the 650S.
 Disc sizes are 394 mm at the front and 380 mm at the rear.
 Six-piston calipers grip the front discs with four-piston caliper used for the rears.
 Braking performance is also aided by the air brake ability of the new rear wing.

 The 675LT makes use of a new 10-spoke wheel design, each weighing 800 g less than the alloy wheels on the McLaren P1, supplied in a 19-inch front and 20-inch rear fitment.

-The new wheels are shod in Pirelli P-Zero Trofeo R track-focused, street-legal tyres which increase grip by up to 6% over the P-Zero Corsa sold with the 650S.
+The new wheels are fitted with Pirelli P-Zero Trofeo R track-focused, street-legal tyres which increase grip by up to 6% over the P-Zero Corsa sold with the 650S.